Frequently Asked Questions

 Back To Top

 Please do not contact the court, the clerk’s office, defendants, or defendants counsel to ask questions about this class action.
-They cannot answer any questions of discuss the class action.
+They cannot answer any questions or discuss the class action.

 This website summarizes the Settlement.
 Complete details are provided in the Settlement Agreement.
 The Settlement Agreement and other related documents are available here or by writing to: